subhashtiwari/python/Coding/Code with Branches.md

         return sentence + "."

 The return statements come inside the indented blocks after conditional statements.
 Because the main work of the function is really done inside each of the branches.
 As soon as return is executed in a function, execution will leave that function.
-This means that you should see every return as a possible exit from the function
+This means that you should see every return as a possible exit from the function.

+# Truth values of non-boolean objects

+The structure of a conditional so far  has been

+    if boolean_expression:
+        intented_code

+and the boolean_expressions have been expressions that evaluate to a boolean object - either True or False.

+If we put some other object that is not a boolean in theif statement in place of the boolean expression, Python will check for its 'truth value' and ues that to decide whether or not to run the intended code.

+The "Python Documentation" lists all the objects that are considered 'False' in this situation.
+Any number that is 0, an object that is 'None' or an empty string will have a truth value of 'False'.
+Anything that isn't listed as having a truth value 'False' will count as 'True'.